My classes at New York university Abu Dhabi

 This is the only class I'm teaching that I did not create.
 As the name suggests it's our basic introductory course to what we call Interactive Media.
 Topics covered include technology (programming in p5.js and electronics using Arduino), human centered design, and critique of technology.

-Since multiple teachers teach this course, we have a common Wordpress blog for the class, but I still keep my own lecture notes and other materials in my own Github repository
+Since multiple teachers teach this course, we have a common Wordpress blog for the class, but I still keep my own lecture notes and additional material in my own course Github repository

 Image for Robota Psyche

-The only class in which we don't build things.
 I created this class during the COVID-19 pandemic as an alternative to Machine Lab since all teaching was online and the intensive building required by Machine Lab would have been impossible.
+This is the only class in which we don't build things.

 Robota Psyche was inspired by the book Vehicles: Experiments in Synthetic Psychology by Valentino Braitenberg , a neuroscientist and cyberneticist.
 In this short and very enjoyable book, Braitenberg leads the reader through a series of thought exercises in which he develops vehicles that, with combinations of sensors and actuators, can be said to exhibit behaviors such as aggression, love, foresight, and optimism.